orbitalquark/textadept/doc/11_Scripting.md

 ### Generating LuaDoc

-You can generate API documentation for your own modules using the `doc/markdowndoc.lua` [LuaDoc][] module (you must have [Discount][] installed):
+You can generate Textadept-like API documentation for your own modules using the `doc/markdowndoc.lua` [LuaDoc][] module (you must have [Discount][] installed):

     luadoc -d . [-t template_dir] --doclet _HOME/doc/markdowndoc [module(s)]